raanan-g/covid-19/README.md

 # Geominr COVID-19 Data Repository.
-Geominr has been collecting data surrounding COVID-19 and the response in the United States.
+Geominr has been collecting data surrounding the COVID-19 outbreak in the United States' largest metropolitan areas.
 This repository contains multiple data files which are organized by county (five-digit FIPS code).
 If you have any questions please contact us at info@geominr.com.

 ## In this Repository:
 ### 110 largest metro counties